ArendSmith/Banker/README.txt

-Banker DarkRP Addon by Ren 1.0 (RETAIL LAUNCH)
+Banker DarkRP Addon by Arend Smith 1.0 (RETAIL LAUNCH)
 ----------------------------------------

 This mod creates an entity called 'Banker'.
 This NPC will prompt a UI which allows players to either withdraw or